 Some studies have found that caffeine can boost concentration for people with ADHD.
 Since it’s a stimulant drug, it mimics some of the effects of stronger stimulants used to treat ADHD, such as amphetamine medications.

-When caffeine and amphetamine medications like Adderall (amphetamine and dextroamphetamine) combine, they cause an effect called synergy.
 Synergy occurs when two drugs have additive mechanisms of action, making their combined effect more powerful.
-Caffeine makes amphetamines more effective, so a person taking Adderall, for example, would likely feel a stronger impact, including greater side effects.
+Caffeine intensifies the effects of amphetamines, so a person taking Adderall, for example, would likely feel a stronger impact, including greater side effects.